QAIL Zig Documentation

 - CLI entry via

-zig build cli - LSP server via
+zig build cli - editor LSP via the published qail.rs extension (OpenVSX/VS Code)

-zig build/qail-lsp - benchmark runners under
+- benchmark runners under

 src/*bench*.zig